-- Lernstrategien - The Unviersity of Michigan’s website is a clearinghouse of information on studying and learning German including strategies for improving writing, reading, listening, and vobabulary.
+- Lernstrategien — The University of Michigan’s website is a clearinghouse of information on studying and learning German including strategies for improving writing, reading, listening, and vocabulary.
 Please note that some of the information is tailored to Ann Arbor students, but the advice is still valuable.

 - Overcoming Math Anxiety — Mission College’s website guides you through the strategies to deal with Math Anxiety.

-- Alegebra Help - The alegebrahelp.com website provides both lessons and practice worksheets in common alegebraic concepts.
+- Algebra Help — The algebrahelp.com website provides both lessons and practice worksheets in common algebraic concepts.